GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Simulation studies

 \section{Simulation studies}

-In this Section, we present simulation studies to evaluate the performance of GP-BART from two different perspectives.
-In Section \ref{sec:benchmarking} we primarily aim to assess the efficacy of incorporating the rotated splitting rules and the GPs themselves for data with explicit spatial components, whereas in Section \ref{sec:friedman} we primarily aim to assess the ARD associated with the mixture of gamma prior on the tree-varying, variable-specific length parameters $\phi_{tj}$.
+In this Section, we present simulation studies to evaluate the performance of GP-BART from several different perspectives.
+In Section \ref{sec:benchmarking} we primarily aim to assess the efficacy of incorporating the rotated splitting rules and the GPs themselves for data with explicit spatial components, whereas in Section \ref{sec:friedman} we first aim to assess the ARD associated with the {equiprobable discrete} prior on the tree-varying, variable-specific length parameters $\phi_{tj}$ {described in Section \ref{sec::prior_length_section}}.
+An evaluation of the computational burden is also provided in Section \ref{sec::computationalcost}.